apurva-shrivastava/Zomato-Restaurant-Clustering-and-Sentiment-Analysis/README.md

 The main files in this repository are:

 - `zomato_restaurant_analysis.ipynb`: Colab Notebook containing the step-by-step process of clustering and sentiment analysis.
-- `data/`: Directory containing the dataset files.

 Feel free to modify the code according to your needs and experiment with different clustering algorithms and sentiment analysis techniques.

 ## Clustering

-In the Colab Notebook, we apply unsupervised learning algorithms such as K-Means, Hierarchical Clustering to group restaurants with similar features into clusters.
+In the Colab Notebook, we apply unsupervised learning algorithms such as K-Means, and Hierarchical Clustering to group restaurants with similar features into clusters.
 Clustering allows us to identify patterns in the data and discover restaurants that offer similar cuisines, have comparable ratings, or cater to similar demographics.
 By visualizing the clusters, we gain a deeper understanding of the restaurant landscape and identify distinct market segments.

 ## Sentiment Analysis